princenishad/Projects/README.md

 Regression with a Crab Age Dataset (Kaggle Based Hackathon)

 In this competition given 10 distinct feature of a crab, we had to estimate the age for each vector of features.
 Weighted Least Squares (WLS) econometric model was used to generate a linear regression equation which minimised error residual while handling a data structured problem of heteroscedasticity.

+Mars Spectrometry 2: Gas Chromatography Multi-Label Classification (Driven Data based Hackathon)

+In this challenge goal was to detect the presence of certain families of chemical compounds in geological material samples using gas chromatography-mass spectrometry (GCMS) data collected for Mars exploration missions.

+Flu Shot Learning: Predict H1N1 and Seasonal Flu Vaccines Binary Classification Model (Driven Data based Hackathon)

+In this challenge the goal was to predict how likely individuals are to receive their H1N1 and seasonal flu vaccines.
+Specifically, predicting two probabilities: one for h1n1_vaccine and one for seasonal_vaccine.

+Intra-Day Return Multi-Classification Model (Trading Directional Signal)

+Under this project NSE's 13 Housing NBFC stocks on daily data was analysed following which feature engineering included creation of multiple new derived variables based on Joint Probability Density function and density clustering Using UMAP (Uniform Manifold Approximate Projection) to predict whether the stock would be Bullish , Bearish or Consoliding during the day.
+The model used was the XGB Classifier.